DiscreteMaths/DM04-Functions/VBA-CMcGowan.md

 VBA is a powerful tool to be used in conjuction with applications such as Microsoft Excel.
 It is a straightforward language to learn, with a lot of helpful resources available for it online.
 It is also beneficial because most users will have access to a program in which to use it without the need for any additional downloads.

+Currently, an upward trend in being observed in the number of employers looking for people who have experience with VBA.
+For this reason, along with its practicality, it is a much-recommended language to learn.

 **References**
 -https://support.microsoft.com/en-us/kb/109382